 Resources of a Thriving Big Ten University

-Students at MSU are able to use the resources of a world leader in research with nationally ranked academic units, impressive libraries, a beautiful large campus, a pioneering record in sustainability, exciting athletics and an impressively diverse academic community.
+Students at MSU are able to use the resources of a world leader in research with nationally ranked academic units, impressive libraries, a beautiful large campus, a pioneering record in sustainability, exciting athletics, and an impressively diverse academic community.
 Becoming a Spartan is to gain entry into one of the largest and most productive groups of alumni networks in the world.

 The CSD department strives to provide funding in the form of assistantships and tuition waivers to students enrolled in its doctoral program.
 The current stipend rates are competitive with other top programs in the country and are based on the levels recommended by the National Institutes of Health.
-The tuition waiver covers 9 courses during the regular semester and 5 during the summer.
+The tuition waiver covers 9 credits during the regular semester and 5 during the summer.

 Questions?
 Additional information about the Communicative Sciences and Disorders Ph.D.
 Program may be obtained from: